►Table of Contents

 Detective

-Train your receptionist on how to ask clarifying questions.
+If it’s too much of a challenge (or time doesn’t permit) for your receptionist to learn medical terminology, you can simply train them how to ask clarifying questions!
 If you have access to HIPAA-secure messaging, asking a patient to send a photo is a great way to assess the situation.

 Part 2: Your Receptionist’s Role in Insurance Verification and Payments